Muh-Hamza-99/Muh-Hamza-99/README.md

   <img width ="40px" unselectable="True" src ="https://raw.githubusercontent.com/devicons/devicon/master/icons/amazonwebservices/amazonwebservices-original.svg">
 </div>

-Please note that in some tools & technologies, I am not as proficient as others; they are only to show the tools & technologies used in my Github projects!
+Please note that in some tools & technologies shown here and my website, I am not as proficient as others; they are only to show the tools & technologies used in my Github projects!

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/muhammad-hamza-18bb1a21b/)